-Occupational Therapy (OT) focuses on daily occupations.
+(OT) focuses on daily occupations.
 Children's occupations include eating, sleeping and playing.
 It also includes bathing, grooming and dressing.
 Children have a role of student and friend.
 Occupational therapist identify challenges that interfere with a child's daily occupation.
-They work to improve fine motor and visual motor skills, motor planning, sensory processing and self regulation skills to allow each child to reach their maximum level of independence.

 The role of the pediatric physical therapist is to evaluate and provide treatment for delays in motor skills by developing the strength and range of motion that children need to move through their environment easily and effectively.

-Pediatric counselors are specially trained and licensed to work with children facing a variety of issues and help them cope with and overcome them so that they can achieve their full potential.
-Children aren't shielded from stress, anxiety, and other issues that many adults need professional help with.
-Pediatric counselors work with children of all ages with different problems, such as difficulty coping with a past traumatic event, adjusting to divorced parents, feeling excluded, or unwanted by peers, among others.
+Pediatric counselors are specially trained and licensed counselors.
+They work with children of all ages with different problems, such as difficulty coping with a past traumatic event, adjusting to divorced parents, feeling excluded, or unwanted by peers, among others.

 A speech-language pathologist (SLP) evaluate and treat children who have difficulty with speech or language.
 Speech is the “how-to” of talking—the coordination of the muscles and movements necessary to produce speech.
 Language, is the understanding of what is heard.